NixOS/nix/doc/manual/source/release-notes/rl-2.34.md

 ## Bug fixes

+- Avoid dropping ssh connections with `ssh-ng://` stores for store path copying [#14998](https://github.com/NixOS/nix/pull/14998) [#6950](https://github.com/NixOS/nix/issues/6950)

+  Due to a bug in how Nix handled Boost.Coroutine2 suspension and resumption, copying from `ssh-ng://` stores would drop the SSH connection for each copied path.
+This issue has been fixed, which improves performance by avoiding multiple SSH/Nix Worker Protocol handshakes.

 - S3 binary caches now use virtual-hosted-style addressing by default [#15208](https://github.com/NixOS/nix/issues/15208)

   S3 binary caches now use virtual-hosted-style URLs